 Herbal medicines have been widely used for centuries due to their natural origin, therapeutic benefits, and relatively low side effects.
 However, despite their potential, many herbal drugs face challenges such as poor solubility, low bioavailability, instability, and limited absorption, especially when administered orally or topically (Yadav et al., 2014).
 These limitations often result from the hydrophilic nature and large molecular size of active phytoconstituents like flavonoids and glycosides, which cannot easily cross lipid-rich biological membranes.
 To overcome these issues, Novel Herbal Drug Delivery Systems (NHDDs) have emerged as a promising strategy.
-These systems utilize advanced pharmaceutical technologies to deliver herbal drugs more effectively by enhancing their solubility, stability, and for an optimal duration, thereby increasing therapeutic efficacy while minimizing side effects.
+These systems utilize advanced pharmaceutical technologies to deliver herbal drugs more effectively by enhancing their solubility, stability, and targeted delivery.
+NHDDs aim to release the drug at a controlled rate, at the desired site of action, and for an optimal duration, thereby increasing therapeutic efficacy while minimizing side effects.
 Formulations such as liposomes, phytosomes, nanoparticles, microspheres, and transdermal patches are being explored for their ability to improve herbal drug delivery (Bhokare et al., 2016).